mihnea-radulescu/imagefanreloaded/README.md

 * keys + and - for changing thumbnail size by an increment of 50 pixels
 * key S for slideshow navigation
 * key T for displaying Image edit view, and for switching from command-line image file access mode to thumbnail navigation mode
+* keys in Image edit view: U for undo, I for redo, R for rotate, F for flip, E for effects, S for save as, C for crop and D for downsize
 * key F for displaying Image info view
 * key R for toggling recursive folder browsing
 * key E for applying EXIF image orientation